zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Wait for manifest resources to be ready before continuing
+**Description:** Whether to not wait for manifest resources to be ready before continuing

 |          |           |
 | -------- | --------- |